agda/agda/doc/user-manual/getting-started/hello-world.lagda.rst

   module hello-world-proof where

 Loading the file with ``C-c C-l`` should work.
-This is fon now the empty module.
+This turns out to be the empty module.
 Now we bring to scope the datatype ``Nat`` and the addition operation ``_+_``, both defined in the Agda Builtin library.